adaltas/node-csv/README.md

 input = [ [ '1', '2', '3', '4' ], [ 'a', 'b', 'c', 'd' ] ];
 stringify(input, function(err, output){
-  output.should.eql('1,2,3,4\na,b,c,d');
+  output.should.eql('1,2,3,4\na,b,c,d\n');
 });
 ```

 Development
 -----------

 Tests are executed with mocha.
-To install it, simple run `npm install`
+To install it, run `npm install`
 followed by `npm test`.
 It will install mocha and its dependencies in your
 project "node_modules" directory and run the test suite.
 The tests run
 against the CoffeeScript source files.

 To generate the JavaScript files, run `npm run coffee`.

 The test suite is run online with [Travis][travis] against the versions
 0.10, 0.11 and 0.12 of Node.js.

 Contributors